 Are hybrid golf clubs forgiving?

-Hybrid golf clubs are generally considered quite forgiving due to their design.
-The larger clubhead and higher launch angle help reduce spin from off-center strikes to get the ball heading toward the target.
+Due to their design, hybrid golf clubs are generally considered quite forgiving.
+The larger clubhead and higher launch angle help reduce spin from off-center strikes and get the ball heading toward the target.

 Hybrids also have a center of gravity lower and further back, which increases launch angle and backspin to promote straighter shots.

-These clubs are easier to hit than long irons for most amateur golfers because they provide more consistency from difficult lies like moderate rough and generate greater distances.
+These hybrid golf clubs are easier to hit than long irons for most amateur golfers because they provide more consistency from difficult lies like moderate rough and generate greater distances.

 The forgiving nature of hybrids makes them a popular club choice for mid-to-high handicap golfers looking to improve their long-game performance.